Patio and Deck Fire Pit Safety Rules

 Many other safety practices need to be observed when using a fire pit on a patio.
 For example, when starting your fire, do not use gasoline, lighter fluid or any other flammable liquid.
 Instead, light a crumpled piece of newspaper or a commercial fire-starter stick that has kindling placed on top of it.

 Wind is another safety hazard.
 Do not burn a fire in your fire pit on a windy day, as the hot embers can blow away and land on a combustible surface.

 Even if you are vigilant about fire pit safety, accidents do happen.
 Keep a container of water and a hose at the ready when using your fire pit.
 It is also a good idea to have a phone handy in case you need to call 911.

 Incoming search terms:

-- is it safe to use a fire pit on a covered porch
+- can you use a glass fire pit on a wood deck?

 - outdoor firepit safety rules